akitak1290/govtech-api-developer-assignment/README.md

    - **TeacherController**: Manages teacher-specific actions like registering students, retrieving common students among teachers, and other potential actions that directly updates the Teacher table.
    - **StudentController**: Handles student-specific operations such as suspending students that directly updates the Student table.
+   - This design also closely models real world applications when there are more endpoints with multiple modules.

 2. **Scalability**: